-To be eligible for the scholarships program, candidates must be registered as an engineer (P.Eng./ing.) in good standing with one of the 12 regulators throughout the duration of their academic year.
+- Be registered as an engineer (P.Eng) / ingénieur (ing.) in good standing with one of the 12 regulators throughout the duration of their academic year.

-- Candidates must be accepted or registered for a minimum of two full-time semesters in a faculty other than engineering between September 2019 and August 2020.
+- Accepted or registered for a minimum of two full-time semesters between September 2023 and August 2024

-- The scholarship is tenable for the entire academic year following receipt of the scholarship in October 2019.
+- The scholarship is tenable for the entire (full-time) academic year following receipt of the scholarship in October 2023.